Sean McCormack

+Sean McCormack (born 1964) is the Vice President of Communications at Chevron U.S.A.
+Inc. McCormack is responsible for corporate and brand communications, in addition to reputation management, employee and executive communications.

-Sean McCormack (born 1964) is a former United States Assistant Secretary of State.
-He was sworn in as Assistant Secretary of State for Public Affairs and Department Spokesman on June 2, 2005, and served until January 20, 2009.
-McCormack is currently vice president of Communications for Boeing Commercial Airplanes.
+He is a former United States Assistant Secretary of State, sworn in as Assistant Secretary of State for Public Affairs and Department Spokesman on June 2, 2005, and served until January 20, 2009.
+He is also the former VP of Communications for Boeing Commercial Airplanes.

 Education

 McCormack graduated from Colby College in 1986 with a bachelor's degree in economics.
 He received an M.A. in international relations from the University of Maryland, College Park in 1990.

 Career

-Prior to joining the Foreign Service, McCormack was an analyst at the Meridian Corporation working on issues related to arms control and non-proliferation.
+McCormack started as an analyst at the Meridian Corporation, working on issues related to arms control and non-proliferation.

+In 2001, he became the Deputy White House Press Secretary and NSC Spokesman at the White House.
+He then worked at the U.S. Department of State as the Spokesman and Assistant Secretary for Public Affairs.